mhsjacoby/HPD-Inference-Images/README.md

 # Process-Images
 After images were collected by the HPDmobile system, they were either pickled and then transferred (most of the homes), or transferred directly (first few homes).

-- Need to move in the code from previous repository that unpickles images.

 - Image_Resize.py

     Images were originally saved in 336x336 pixels.